hughcross/genbanking/README.md

 *Description*

-After having written many scripts to parse different kinds of blast output, I finally wrote a function that will parse any blast result file that uses tabular format (**-outfmt 6**).
+After having written many scripts to parse different kinds of blast output, I finally wrote a function that will parse any blast results file that uses tabular format (**-outfmt 6**).
 The script will assume that you use the default tab format, but it will also read any custom format, as long as you provide the format in a parameters file.

 ### Basic Usage